 - Vehicle repairs and maintenance costs

-- Lost income or wages
+- Lost income or work wages

 - Loss of use of property

-- Lost employment opportunity
+- Lost future employment opportunities or earning power

 Non-Economic Damages